 19th c.
-Leather Wrapped Opera Binoculars and Case c.1880
+Leather Wrapped Opera Binoculars with Bee Stamp Case c.1880

-A pair of 19th century leather wrapped binoculars with original leather case.
+A pair of 19th century leather wrapped binoculars and original leather case with bee stamp brass handle.
 Good working order with clear binocular viewing.
 This piece has retained its original finish

 - CREATOR LeMaire, Paris, France.

 MATERIALS AND TECHNIQUES Metal, Enamel, Optical Glass.
 Leather.

 - CONDITION Good.
 Wear consistent with age and use.

 - DIMENSIONS H 3 in.
 W 4 in.
 D 1.5 in., Case: H 3 in.
 W 4.5 in.
 D 2 in.

 The Lemaire firm began in 1846 in Paris, rue Oberkampf 22 & 26 by Armand Lemaire.
 They produced a variety of optical apparatus including binoculars until 1955 and exported their goods all over the world.